Rahul-1509-NIE/Linear-integrated-circuit/Experiment3.md

 Practical Limitations – Small deviations from theoretical values were observed due to component tolerances, non-ideal transistor characteristics, and power supply variations.
 We observed simulation output with given specification it is almost matched

+For Circuit 2 replaced resister by current source, For Circuit 3 replaced Current Source by Mosfet.
+By this we conclude that MOSFET can also used as current source

 we compared theoretical differential amplifier with practical .